DVMirchev/TwoVsThem/README.md

 # TwoVsThem
-At last ir is time to write a game.
+At last it is time to write a game.